KasparEtter/ef1p/pages/email/email.md

 Another issue with email is that the same message can appear differently for different recipients.
-This is a problem whenever you refer to the content of an earlier message, no matter whether you [quote the message](#quoting-html-messages) or reference it with the [`In-Reply-To` header](#message-identification).
+This is a problem whenever you refer to the content of an earlier message, no matter whether you [quote the message](#quoting-html-messages) or reference it in the [`In-Reply-To` header field](#message-identification).
-Until mail clients address this issue, you have to repeat the content you refer to.
+Until mail clients address this issue, you must repeat the content you refer to.
 Emails can appear differently for three reasons:
 - `multipart/alternative`:
   [Multipart messages](#multipart-messages) can include different versions of the same content